bob-dinger/Texas_Indicators/government/Ranking on Mercatus Center State Fiscal Rankings/report.md

 ### Notes

 There's no update to the Mercatus state rankings for 2020.
-I've put the previous source above.
+I've noted the previous source above.
 They have 2016 report data on that previous source link as well.

 ### Indicator Page